laurelthorburn/Team-Profile-Generator/README.md

 <a name="usersection"></a>
 ## User Story
 ```
-AS A developer
+AS A manager
-I WANT a README generator
+I WANT to generate a webpage that displays my team's basic info
-SO THAT I can quickly create a professional README for a new project
+SO THAT I have quick access to their emails and GitHub profiles
 ```

 <a name="acceptancesection"></a>